 The software can run in a different language for each user.
 Also: documents (invoices, orders, etc) can be produced in selectable languages, different from the user's language.

 The project welcomes any and all contributions.
 With lots of areas which would benefit from more attention, we like to invite newcomers to read our community guidelines and start out simple.
 Good (and helpful!) starting points are translation contributions as well as reviewing our (beginners) documentation.

-Our current stable version is 1.8 - initially released on Sep 04, 2020.
+Our old stable version is 1.8 - initially released on Sep 04, 2020.
 This release has a wide variety of improvements and code cleanups: it features faster loading of the menu, fixed migrations from 1.2, the ability to upload a logo into the database and include it in printed documents and much more...
 More details about this release can be found in the release notes.
 This release will see its End-Of-Life for community support at Sep 04, 2022.

-Our current old-stable version is 1.7 - initially released on Oct 04, 2019.
+Our current oldest supported version is 1.7 - initially released on Oct 04, 2019.
 This release focusses on improved support for foreign currency transactions, lifting the restriction of a single rate per currency per day; UI improved by showing both the functional and foreign currency amounts.
 Additionally, a lot of work has been spent on increasing the application stability through more rigorous testing and code cleanup.
 A full summary of the changes since 1.6 can be found in the release announcement.
 More details on this release can be found in the release notes.
 This release will see its End-Of-Life for community support at Oct 04, 2022.